'Salty Surveyors' research area water, soil sites

 “We were really hoping to see some seasonal fluctuations, from spring to summer, but it’s been pretty constant,” he said.

-By the end of this month, Salty Surveyors will be partnering with Purdue University through NASA, where members will be pairing off to do doing additional research outside of the group.
+By the end of this month, Salty Surveyors will be partnering with Purdue University through NASA, where members will be pairing off to do additional research outside the group.
 Each team will present research findings to Purdue through a virtual poster due this week.
-The top two posters will advance to the regional level in Madison, Wisconsin.
+The top two posters will advance to regional judging in Madison, Wisconsin.

 Thomas said the group was able to acquire a used industrial drone through Garrett native Craig Gillespie, at less than 50% of its actual cost.
-The drone, along with sensors, are valued close to $11,000, but were purchased for about $4,000 through funding from the Dekko Foundation, G-K-B Education Foundation, James Foundation, United Way of DeKalb County and the Community Foundation of DeKalb County.
+The drone, along with sensors, is valued close to $11,000, but was purchased for about $4,000 through funding from the Dekko Foundation, G-K-B Education Foundation, James Foundation, United Way of DeKalb County and the Community Foundation of DeKalb County.

 “We had several grants, but what really got us started was the G-K-B Foundation Grant,” said Thomas.

-The drone allows the pilot to fly over a field, implementing one of two sensors, one normal vision sensor, the other is a multi-special sensor that mimics infrared so they can actually scan an entire field and start to identify low and high levels of growth, according to Thomas.
+The drone allows the pilot to fly it over a field, implementing one of two sensors, one a normal vision sensor, the other a multi-special sensor that mimics infrared so students can scan an entire field and start to identify low and high levels of growth, according to Thomas.

-Thomas said he knows of no other school in the area who has any program such as this.
+Thomas said he knows of no other school in the area with any program such as this.

 “From an educator’s perspective, everyone wants to be here, everyone is involved,” he said of the group.